csc-training/high-level-gpu-programming/Exercises_Instructions.md

 ```
 /projappl/project_2008874/AdaptiveCpp/bin/acpp ${MPI_FLAGS}b-O3 -L/appl/spack/v017/install-tree/gcc-8.5.0/gcc-11.2.0-zshp2k/lib64 <sycl_mpi_code>.cpp
 ```
-A more elegant way is shown in the Makefile of the [heat equation exrcise](exercises/sycl/10-heat-equation-from-cuda /sycl/).
+A more elegant way is shown in the Makefile of the [heat equation exercise](exercises/sycl/10-heat-equation-from-cuda /sycl/).

 Similarly on LUMI.
-First we set up the envinronment:
+First we set up the envinronment as indicated above,  then load the modules :
 ```
 module load LUMI/22.08
 module load partition/G
+#module load Boost/1.79.0-cpeCray-22.08 # This is needed only for AdaptiveCpp
 module load rocm/5.3.3
 module load cce/16.0.1
 ```